 IOT — Indian Chagos Time

-See what IOT means, where it is used, its UTC+6 offset, and how to compare or convert it with other time zones.
+See what IOT means, its UTC+6 offset, whether it observes DST, and how to convert Indian Chagos Time to other zones.

-IOT stands for Indian Chagos Time and uses a fixed UTC+6 offset.
-It is used in the British Indian Ocean Territory.
+IOT stands for Indian Chagos Time and has a standard offset of UTC+6.
+It is used for the Chagos Archipelago time zone designation.

-Compare IOT with other zones using the visual time grid and hour-by-hour tables.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Compare IOT with other time zones using the visual time grid and hour-by-hour conversion tables.
+Export schedules with ICS download or share via Google Calendar and Gmail.

 How to Convert IOT to Other Time Zones

-Export and share the result: Once your time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed meeting window to a distributed team, attach it to a calendar invite, or share a direct comparison link with colleagues who need to review the same IOT schedule in their own local time.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is helpful for sending a confirmed meeting slot to a distributed team so everyone receives the same event in their local calendar without manually converting from UTC+6.

 About Indian Chagos Time (IOT)